-- Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'D' in Figure 8. - Create a shim pack 'D' from the shims supplied with your Air Locker.
+Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'E' in Figure 14.

+Create a shim pack 'E' from the shims supplied with the Air Locker.

 Do not add shims between the bearing cone and the bearing seat and NEVER machine the Air Locker.